SofPas/Robotics/arduino/Servo/Serial-Controlled Servo Motor/README.md

 ## Notes

-Valid input: any angle from 0 to 180.
+-Valid input: any angle from 0 to 180.

-The servo moves after pressing Enter in the Serial Monitor.
+-The servo moves after pressing Enter in the Serial Monitor.